BKKT, BKKT-WT, VIHAU, VIH, VIHAW Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Bakkt Holdings, Inc. f/k/a VPC Impact Acquisition Holdings Investors of Class Action and Lead Plaintiff Deadline

-NEW YORK, NY / ACCESSWIRE / April 25, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Bakkt Holdings, Inc. f/k/a VPC Impact Acquisition Holdings ("Bakkt" or the "Company") BKKT BKKT VIHAU VIH VIHAW on behalf of purchasers of Bakkt securities (a) between May 7, 2021 and February 25, 2022, inclusive (the "Class Period"); and/or (b) pursuant and/or traceable to the Offering Documents issued in connection with the business combination between the Company and Bakkt Holdings, LLC ("Legacy Bakkt") completed on or about October 15, 2021 (the "Business Combination").
+NEW YORK, NY / ACCESSWIRE / May 2, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Bakkt Holdings, Inc. f/k/a VPC Impact Acquisition Holdings ("Bakkt" or the "Company") BKKT BKKT VIHAU VIH VIHAWon behalf of purchasers of Bakkt securities (a) between May 7, 2021 and February 25, 2022, inclusive (the "Class Period"); and/or (b) pursuant and/or traceable to the Offering Documents issued in connection with the business combination between the Company and Bakkt Holdings, LLC ("Legacy Bakkt") completed on or about October 15, 2021 (the "Business Combination").
 Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/bkkt.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.